 Body: Keep Him Active at Home

 Athletic prowess and Avon Old Farms, the CT private school for boys, are practically synonyms.
 With our marked tradition of winning and the sheer quantity of Winged Beaver alumni playing professionally, we understand the importance of fueling our students’ bodies with healthy food.
 Tanked up on vital proteins, vitamins, and minerals, our athletes are given the tools to compete with an edge—to take their abilities to the next level.
-They notice the difference selecting the right foods make—how their bodies respond quicker to gains in the weight room or speed in the rink/field.
+They notice the difference selecting the right foods makes—how their bodies respond quicker to gains in the weight room or speed on the rink/field.
 They notice; the fans notice; college recruiters notice.

-Mind: Preparing the Brain for Online Learning
+Mind: Preparing the Brain for Learning

-A mind that is cleared of the detrimental effects of processed food and excess sugar is primed to be receptive in the virtual classroom.
+A mind that is cleared of the detrimental effects of processed food and excess sugar is primed to be receptive in the classroom.
 Healthy eating and stable blood sugar levels will assist a teenage boy to prepare his brain so he can better retain information learned in the boy-centered classroom.
 The added value of boy-focused education, such as the Avon Old Farms’ REAL (Relational, Experiential, Active, and Lifelong) Learning ethos, can take hold in a nutrient-rich body flowing unblocked to the mind.